ScanMountGoat/ssbh_data_py/README.md

 Python bindings to the [ssbh_data](https://github.com/ultimate-research/ssbh_lib) Rust library. ssbh_data_py provides a higher level abstraction over the binary data stored in SSBH files such as a "model.numshb".
 Currently, the library only supports edits to existing files.
 Creating meshes from scratch or adding new mesh objects is not currently supported.

-Report any bugs or installation issues in
+Report bugs and request new features in [issues](https://github.com/ScanMountGoat/ssbh_data_py/issues).
+Check the requirements before reporting on any installation issues.

 ## Installing
 Installing: `pip install ssbh_data_py`